WebCuratorTool/webcurator/webcurator-docs/guides/apis/api-authorisation_scope_GET.rst

 Retrieve Authorisation Scope (GET)
 ==================================

-Returns the highest authorisation scope of a specific privilege of a user.
+Returns the widest authorisation scope of a specific privilege of a user.
 The result is empty if the user does not have the privilege.

 It is only possilbe to retrieve this list based upon a given and valid token.
 This is for security purposes.